DeepLearnI/demo-project/TUTORIAL.md

 ```

 Submitting a job like this will stream the output live;
-you can stop it at any time using Ctrl+C, the job will continue running.
+you can stop the streaming at any time using Ctrl+C,
+the job will continue running.

 Let's break down this command briefly:

 * `foundations deploy` submits a job
 * `--env` looks for a configuration file by that name.
 In a long-term
 project you might have need to submit jobs to different environments,
-or want a configuration file for local submissions.
+or have a configuration file for local submissions.

 We are making use of defaults for a few others: